ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``DO_SPPT``: (Default: "FALSE")
    Flag to turn Stochastically Perturbed Physics Tendencies (SPPT) on or off.
 SPPT multiplies the physics tendencies by a random number between 0 and 2 before updating the model state.
 This addresses error in the physics parameterizations (either missing physics or unresolved subgrid processes).
 It is most active in the boundary layer and convective regions.

-..
-   COMMENT: Does it need to be O? can it be X? or some other variable/letter that doesn't look like the number zero?

 ``ISEED_SPPT``: (Default: "1")
    Seed for setting the SPPT random number sequence.